Vikane gas: Understanding the advantages and dangers

 The parents of Peyton McCaughey said their son fell ill two days after their Florida home had been fumigated.

-They had been told by that the house was safe to return to but that night Peyton, his mum, dad, and little sister, started vomiting.
+They had been told that the house was safe to return to but that night Peyton, his mum, dad, and little sister, started vomiting.

 WPBF reports that Mr. and Mrs. McCaughey and their daughter recovered the next day, Peyton’s condition got worse.